-Canon 100D versus Nikon W300
+Canon 100D vs Nikon W300

-The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon Coolpix W300 are two digital cameras that were revealed to the public, respectively, in March 2013 and May 2017.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Nikon Coolpix W300 are two digital cameras that were announced, respectively, in March 2013 and May 2017.
 The 100D is a DSLR, while the W300 is a fixed lens compact.
 The cameras are based on an APS-C (100D) and a 1/2.3-inch (W300) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 15.9 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon W300 is considerably smaller (31 percent) than the Canon 100D.
 It is noteworthy in this context that the W300 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.
 More than that, the W300 is water-proof up to 30m and can, thus, be used for underwater photography.